Keep on Studying Abroad

 Think outside the box

-Virtual internships and online programs can provide you with a unique opportunity to explore global programs from the comfort of your home.
+Virtual internships and classes can provide you with a unique and cost effective opportunity to explore global programs from the comfort of your home.
 While there is no substitute for an in-country experience, virtual programs offer a way to explore another culture, get specific internship experience, take classes not offered at VCU and gain invaluable intercultural, professional and academic skills.
 You can add a virtual internship or course to what you're already planning to take at VCU.